sergeycode/expenses/README.md

 3. Added basic UI with Header, Footer, Signup, Login Components and pages
 4. Stared working on Signup and Login functionality with Formik, Yup and Firebase
 5. Added Forget Password / Reset Password functionality
+6. Dashboard with logged-in user info
+7. Added Expenses and Income sections to the dashboard with adding to firestore functionality

 <p align="right">(<a href="#readme-top">back to top</a>)</p>